-As advocates for a population of patients with lifelong, high-cost health care needs, we are concerned that employers and prospective enrollees of AHPs will not be sufficiently informed about these products prior to enrollment.
+As advocates for a population of patients with lifelong, high-cost health care needs, we are concerned that employers and prospective enrollees of Farm Bureau plans will not be sufficiently informed about these products prior to enrollment.
 Our experience prior to passage of the ACA suggests that many (if not most) were confused about what a health insurance policy would and would not cover due to a lack of required transparency, resulting in cases of medical debt and bankruptcy.
 Patients were also forced in some cases to delay or forgo treatment.
-We fear a dramatic increase in these outcomes if AHPs are made easily available to consumers without clear transparency about what they do, and do not cover.
+We fear a dramatic increase in these outcomes if Farm Bureau plans are made easily available to consumers without clear transparency about what they do, and do not cover.

 We note that the ACA sought to address many of these concerns by implementing new measures to educate people about health insurance, including the online Marketplaces, the Summary of Benefits & Coverage, Glossary of Health Care Terms, disclosure of Actuarial Value, and for some, access to new professional insurance counselors with no vested interest in consumers' choice of health plan.
 These resources are helping consumers make more informed choices by presenting and explaining details about coverage, costs, and plan policies.
-Yet because most of these helpful tools would not be required resources of AHPs, prospective enrollees of AHPs would not benefit from them, improvements in health care and health insurance literacy could be reversed, and more Americans would be at risk of being under-insured once more.
-This lack of transparency is particularly concerning as it relates to AHPs because of their history of fraud and insolvency.
-Consumers have grown accustomed to and expect health insurance to be comprehensive and may not even realize these plans to not meet those same standards.
+Yet because most of these helpful tools would not be required resources of a Farm Bureau plan, prospective enrollees would not benefit from them, improvements in health care and health insurance literacy could be reversed, and more Americans would be at risk of being under-insured once more.